odlgroup/odl/doc/source/refs.rst

    composite and parallel-sum type monotone operators*.
 SIAM Journal on Optimization, 23.4 (2013), pp 2541--2565.

 ..
+[BV2004] Boyd, S, and Vandenberghe, L. *Convex optimization*.
+   Cambridge university press, 2004.

+..
 [Bro1965] Broyden, C G. *A class of methods for solving nonlinear simultaneous equations*.
 Mathematics of computation, 33 (1965), pp 577--593.

 ..
-[BV2004] Boyd, S, and Vandenberghe, L. *Convex optimization*.
-   Cambridge university press, 2004.
+[Bro+2008] Brown, S, and Bailey, D L, and Willowson, K, and Baldock, C *Investigation of the relationship between linear attenuation coefficients and CT Houndsfield units using radionuclides for SPECT*.
+   Applied Radiation and Isotopes, 66 (2008), pp 1206--1212.

+..
+[Bur+2002] Burger, C, and Goerres, G, and Schoenes, S, and Buck, A, and Lonn, A H R, and von Schulthess, G K *PET attenuation coefficient from CT images: experimental evaluation of the transformation of CT into PET 511-keV attenuation coefficients*.
+   European Journal of Nuclear Medicine, 29 (2002), pp 922--927.

 ..
 [CP2011a] Chambolle, A and Pock, T. *A First-Order Primal-Dual Algorithm for Convex Problems with Applications to